bayinfosys/bayinfosys.github.io/_posts/2026-01-01-87-inference-infrastructure.md

 Three recurring patterns cover most inference deployments, and each points to a different combination of the choices above.

 **Batch document processing** (extracting, summarising, or classifying documents in bulk, with no one waiting on a live response) tolerates queuing.
-A single GPU sized to the model's VRAM footprint is normally enough; there's no concurrent-user load.
-There is no concurrent-user load to justify vLLM's operational overhead.
+A single GPU sized to the model's VRAM footprint is normally enough; there's no concurrent-user load to justify vLLM's operational overhead.

 **Concurrent user-facing APIs** (a chat interface, an internal tool several people use at once) are the case vLLM exists for.
 PagedAttention and continuous batching keep response times stable as concurrent requests increase.